 Site descriptions

 We collected samples from 9 sites across a combined gradient of parent material and climate in the Sierra Nevada Mountains of California (Table 1).
-These mountains natural gradient of parent material and mean annual temperature (MAT).
+These mountains provide natural independent gradients of parent material and mean annual temperature (MAT).
 Moving from north to south along the cordillera the parent material changes from basalt to andesite to granite, while the change in elevation headed eastward from the Central Valley leads to a decrease in MAT that is consistent for each parent material.

 Total mean annual precipitation is relatively constant with elevation, but falls mainly as rain at lower elevations, and mainly as snow at higher elevations.
 There is a slight precipitation gradient running north to south, with MAP of xxx mm yr-1 averaged across the basalt sites in the north, xxx mm yr-1 for the andesitic sites, and xxx mm yr-1 for the granodiorite sites in the south.